vitusventure/5thSRD/docs/rules/feats.md

 * Whenever you take the Dodge action in combat, you can spend one Hit Die to heal yourself.
 Roll the die, add your Constitution modifier, and regain a number of hit points equal to the total (minimum of 1).

 ## Elemental Adept
-**Prerequisite:** The ability to cast at least one spell<br>
+**Prerequisite:** The ability to cast at least one spell
 When you gain this feat, choose one of the following damage types: acid, cold, fire, lightning, or thunder.
 Spells you cast ignore resistance to damage of the chosen type.
 In addition, when you roll damage for a spell you cast that deals damage of that type, you can treat any 1 on a damage die as a 2.
 You can select this feat multiple times.
 Each time you do so, you must choose a different damage type.

 ## Elven Accuracy (UA: Feats for Races)